-For further international support to match Lebanon's generosity
+UK provides further support to match Lebanon's generosity

-Rory Stewart, the UK Minister of State for International Development visited Lebanon on Thursday and Friday of this week, ahead of the Brussels ‘Conference on Supporting the Future of Syria and the Region’ scheduled 4-5 April.
+Rory Stewart visited Lebanon on Thursday and Friday tis week.
 In the Bekaa and Beirut, MP Stewart saw how the UK is helping Lebanese host communities cope with the impact of hosting large numbers of refugees, and how children in public schools are benefitting from free, quality education, supported by UK Aid.
 Minister Stewart welcomed Lebanon’s participation in the forthcoming Brussels Conference, where we expect the international community to increase efforts to build the resilience of countries neighbouring Syria, including Lebanon.

 He also met Minister of Education and Higher Education Marwan Hamadeh, Minister of State for the Displaced Mouien Merehbi, MP Bahia Hariri and Advisers to Prime Minister Saad Hariri.

-During a roundtable on non-formal education with Minister Marwan Hamadeh, MP Bahia Hariri, the head of the Parliamentary Commission for Education, and education stakeholders, Minister Stewart emphasised the importance of effective non-formal education to equip children with the literacy and numeracy standards needed to join the formal system.
-The UK is investing in a £60m programme with UNICEF, which will help 100,000 children access quality non-formal education over the 4 next four years, along with child protection services.
-He and Minister Hamadeh committed that the Syria conference goal of every child in quality education is achieved by increasing financing and tracking learning levels.
+During a roundtable on non-formal education with Minister Marwan Hamadeh, MP Bahia Hariri, the head of the Parliamentary Commission for Education, and education stakeholders, minister Stewart emphasised the importance of effective non-formal education to equip children with the literacy and numeracy standards needed to join the formal system.
+The UK is investing in a £60 milliom programme with UNICEF, which will help 100,000 children access quality non-formal education over the next four years, along with child protection services.
+He and minister Hamadeh committed that the Syria conference goal of every child in quality education is achieved by increasing financing and tracking learning levels.

 Minister Stewart also visited an informal tented settlement in the Bekaa.
 UNHCR officials briefed about the difficult circumstances faced by the refugees and how they are helping the most vulnerable, with UK support.
 As for the local community, at the municipality the minister heard about the brand new flood retaining wall and public market constructed with UK support which is changing the daily lives of 8,500 people in Bar Elias village.